Longfilename/short-documentation/app/templates/README.md

 ###### Module folder contents: CSS

-All module CSS will be contained in the module.scss file.
-Sure, the module will inherit styles from parent elements, but the bulk of the styles should be defined here so the next developer doesn't have to look far to understand how this is put together.
+All module CSS will be contained in the `module.scss` file.
+Sure, the module will inherit styles from parent elements, but the bulk of the styles should be defined here so the next developer doesn't have to look far and wide to understand how this module is assembled.

 ###### Module folder contents: Markdown